velotio-tech/go-k8s-training/golang/StudyMaterials.md

   This is also a good course from scratch, covers some more grounds with fine-grained topics and test your knowledge with MCQ

-Above 2 covers will give you the working knowledge of Golang and you can start developing...
+Above 2 courses will give you the working knowledge of Golang and you can start developing...

 ---